eudean/robinhood-1099/README.md

 Items 5-6 can be imported into tax software accepting txf files.

-This does not support any other types of transactions except those mentioned above and will likely produce erroneous result if used on a 1099-B containing other types of transactions.
+This does not support any other types of transactions except those mentioned above and will likely produce erroneous results if used on a 1099-B containing other types of transactions.